apache/trafficcontrol/docs/source/admin/traffic_monitor.rst

 For instructions on how to develop a parsing extension, refer to the :atc-godoc:`traffic_monitor/cache` package's documentation.

-Importantly, though, a statistics provider *must* respond to HTTP GET requests over either plain HTTP or HTTPS (which is used will be controlled by the :ref:`health.polling.url <param-health-polling-url>` :term:`Parameter`), and it *must* provide the following statistics, or enough information to calculate them:
+Importantly, though, a statistics provider *must* respond to HTTP GET requests over either plain HTTP or HTTPS (which is controlled by the :ref:`health.polling.url <param-health-polling-url>` :term:`Parameter`), and it *must* provide the following statistics, or enough information to calculate them:

 - System "loadavg" (only requires the one-minute value)